 Advice about benefits, housing & employment

 If you require information and advice about benefits, housing or employment contact the citizens advice bureau.
-They also have specific advice concerning these issues and the Corona virus
+They also have specific advice concerning these issues and Coronavirus

 - Citizens Advice

-- Coronavirus – if your employer has told you not to work
+- Coronavirus – being furloughed if you can’t work

 - Coronavirus – check what benefits you can get